MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-environments.md

 1. On the **Environments** tab of the [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)], choose the **New** action on the action ribbon.
 2. In the **Create Environment** pane, in the **Environment Type** list, choose **Production**.
 3. In the **Country** list, select the country for the environment.
-The specified country determines the localization for the environment, as well as the Azure region in which the environment is created and stored.
+The specified country determines the localization for the environment and the Azure region in which the environment is created and stored.
 4. Select **Create**.

 When the new production environment is created, it will be based on the latest production version of [!INCLUDE[prodshort](../developer/includes/prodshort.md)].